Are you ready to discover your college program?

 Other industries related to business administration and management, such as professional and business services, manufacturing, and financial activities, reported little to no growth between April 2018 and April 2019.
 The BLS also notes that New Mexico's unemployment has decreased by a significant margin in recent years.
 The statewide unemployment rate stood at 4.9% in September 2019, and it has not exceeded 5.1% since March 2018.

 CareerOneStop notes that the largest employer in New Mexico, the University of New Mexico Board of Regents, has 12,000 employees.
 The second-largest employer in the state, Sandia Corp., specializes in scientific research and development.
 Other top employers in New Mexico include the University of New Mexico, New Mexico State University, ESPN, and the New Mexico Board of Health.
 Sixteen of New Mexico's 25 largest employers maintain their headquarters in Albuquerque, the state's largest city.

-An online MBA with a specialization in finance can help students qualify for accounting and/or budgeting positions at these three organizations.
+An online MBA in finance can help students qualify for accounting and/or budgeting positions at these three organizations.
 Additionally, research and development firms often have inventory and transportation needs and seek candidates with a background in logistics and supply chain management.
 Other specializations can benefit graduates seeking jobs from other top New Mexico employers.
 These include sales and marketing specializations for prospective ESPN employees and healthcare administration specializations for those who plan to work for the New Mexico Department of Health.

 Online MBA Programs for You